New Jersey First-Time Home Buyer: 2024 Programs and Grants

 Paterson first-time home buyers

-In March 2024, the median list price for a home in Paterson was $380,000, according to Realtor.com.
-That stayed flat annually.
+The median list price for a home in Paterson was $400,000 in September 2024, according to Realtor.com.
+That held flat year-over-year.

 If you want to buy a home at that median price, your down payment options might fall between: